Xavien Howard

-Xavien Howard (born July 4, 1993) is an American football cornerback for the Miami Dolphins of the National Football League (NFL).
-He played college football at Baylor and was drafted in the second round of the 2016 NFL Draft by the Dolphins.
+Xavien Howard (born July 4, 1993) is an American former professional football cornerback.
+He played college football for the Baylor Bears and was selected in the second round of the 2016 NFL draft by the Miami Dolphins, where he spent eight seasons with the team.
+During his tenure in Miami, Howard was a four-time Pro Bowler, a two-time All-Pro member, and led the league in interceptions twice.
+He briefly played for the Indianapolis Colts in 2025 before retiring mid-season.

-Early years
+Early life

-Howard was born on July 4, 1993 and grew up in the Fifth Ward area of Houston, Texas.
+Howard was born on July 4, 1993, and grew up in Houston, Texas.
 He attended and played football at Wheatley High School in the city, where he was teammates with fellow NFL cornerback William Jackson III.
 He committed to Baylor University to play college football.

 College career

 Howard played at Baylor from 2012 to 2015.
 During his career, he had 98 tackles, 10 interceptions 1.5 sacks, and one touchdown.
-After his junior year, he declared for the 2016 NFL Draft.
+After his junior year, he declared for the 2016 NFL draft.